seizeall/CAGA-SGA/README.md

 load one target-subject fold
-train with source-domain and target-domain batches evaluate on the target-domain test split save the best result of each target subject
+train with source-domain and target-domain batches evaluate on the target-domain test split save result of each target subject
 ```

 ---